-One can't help but to observe the positive effect that a successful volunteering program can have on a non-profit's productivity.
-A well oiled and functioning volunteer program can catapult a non-profit to greater heights of prosperity.
-Although a plethora of sources highlight the benefits of volunteering to both the volunteer and the recipient of a volunteer's services, some non-profits increasingly experience challenges when it comes to motivating and retaining volunteers.
+One can't help but observe the positive effect that a successful volunteering program can have on a non-profit's productivity.
+A well-oiled and functioning volunteer program can catapult a non-profit to greater heights of prosperity.
+Although a plethora of sources highlights the benefits of volunteering to both the volunteer and the recipient of a volunteer's services, some non-profits increasingly experience challenges when it comes to motivating and retaining volunteers.

-The following measures have proven beneficial in keeping volunteers motivated, happy and committed.
+The following measures have proven beneficial in keeping volunteers motivated, happy, and committed.

-1. Express Appreciation:
+1. Express Appreciation

-Also, staff members should make a conscious effort to refrain from gossiping, grumbling or sharing personal problems with volunteers.
-A recommended approach in finding solutions to personal challenges or problems stemming from the work environment should be channeled through the non-profit's procedure for resolving employee problems.
+Also, staff members should make a conscious effort to refrain from gossiping, grumbling, or sharing personal problems with volunteers.
+A recommended approach to finding solutions to personal challenges or problems stemming from the work environment should be channeled through the non-profit's procedure for resolving employee problems.

-2. Develop a Training Program for Volunteers:
+2. Develop a Training Program for Volunteers

-3. Sustain Volunteer Passion:
+3. Sustain Volunteer Passion

 Most volunteers opt to offer their services to non-profits whose mission aligns with their interests.
 Therefore, a crucial means of sustaining their interest is through the ignition of their passion.
 The passion of volunteers can be ignited by helping them buy into the vision of the non-profit.
-To carry out this objective, it behooves on the leadership of non-profits to share their vision, goals, contributions and aspirations with recruited volunteers.
+To carry out this objective, it behooves the leadership of non-profits to share their vision, goals, contributions, and aspirations with recruited volunteers.

-Their actions and interactions should also communicate to volunteers that they are an important part (which they are) of the non-profits ability to succeed in its mission.
-By successfully carrying out these steps (express appreciation, develop a training program for volunteers and sustain volunteer passion), non-profits will not only experience successful recruitment efforts but they will be rewarded with a happy, motivated and productive volunteer corps.
+Their actions and interactions should also communicate to volunteers that they are an important part (which they are) of the non-profit's ability to succeed in its mission.
+By successfully carrying out these steps (express appreciation, develop a training program for volunteers, and sustain volunteer passion), non-profits will not only experience successful recruitment efforts, but they will be rewarded with a happy, motivated and productive volunteer corps.

 Pilak, N.B.
 (2009).
 Cultivating and Retaining Committed Volunteers: An Analysis of Volunteer Identification in Nonprofit Organizations.
-Marquette University
+Marquette University.

 © 2017 Sherita Brace